Introduction

 What Are the Risks of Applying Too Few Coats of Urethane?

-Insufficient urethane coverage can lead to several complications:
+Insufficient urethane can lead to several challenges:

 How to Prepare Your Floor Before Applying Urethane Coats — Proper preparation is crucial for ensuring optimal adhesion of urethane and achieving a durable finish.